kiezmor/oppai_bot/README.md

 - [ ] mute/unmute, voice and text
 - [ ] config by server
 - [ ] cleverbot
+- [ ] overwatch stats

+*Need to update some parts of the readme, since i've made so many change on the bot*

 ## Event Handler Explainer